Indiana Court Records

 Who Is Eligible To View Juvenile Records In Indiana?

 Juvenile records are generally confidential except otherwise provided by statute or waiver of restriction.
 IC 31–39–2–2 through IC 31–39–4–14 outline entities who have access to juvenile records in Indiana.
-By statute, access may be default, limited access with court order, or granted under specific circumstances.
+By statute, access may be default, limited access with a court order, or granted under specific circumstances.
 Generally, the entities eligible to view juvenile records in Indiana include:

 - The juvenile court judge and court staff